cdsmith/HMock/README.md

 as needed.

-You can also set up default behaviors for your mocks by implementing the `MockableSetup` class, bundling sensible defaults with your derived mock implementations for all users.
+You can also set up default behaviors for your mocks by implementing the `Mockable` class manually, bundling sensible defaults with your derived mock implementations for all users.

 ## FAQ